Chapter 22 GLM families and use cases

 • Inverse link: \(\mu = \exp(\eta)\).

-6. Quasi (link = “identity”, variance = “constant”)
+3. Quasi (link = “identity”, variance = “constant”)

-• Properties: Allows modeling of data with overdispersion without assuming a specific variance function.
+• Properties: Allows modelling of data with overdispersion without assuming a specific variance function.
 Overdispersion occurs when the observed variance is larger than what is predicted by the assumed distribution.
 The bounds of the data depend on the assumed variance structure but are often continuous \((-\infty, \infty)\).

 • Link function: \(g(\mu) = \mu\).